oduameh/Hyper-docs/Quick start guide.md

 agent.acceptOutOfBandInvitation(invitation)
 ```

-### Holder: Receives the Presentation proof request
+### Holder: Receive the presentation proof request

-6. The Holder needs an Edge Agent running with the message listener active.
-It will receive the presentation proof request from the Verifier Cloud agent for the correct type of messages as detailed below:
+Ensure the holder runs an Edge Agent with the message listener active.
+It receives the presentation proof request from the Verifier Cloud agent for the correct message types, as detailed below:

 Code examples